 Want to sell your home but not sure where to start?
 This easy guide will provide you with top tips from estate agents to EPCs and everything in between.
-Learn about the key costs to budget for when selling your home.
+Learn about the key costs of selling a home to budget for.

 In the table below, we have estimated* the total costs of selling a 3-bedroom home on the market for £245,000 (The average cost of a UK home according to ONS) using an online estate agent and a buyer taking their own viewings.

 The cost of selling a home will vary depending on the price and size of the property and the type of estate agent you use and if you require additional services.
 This cost is just an average price and the price of selling your property could vary.